Elizdam/LITA-CAPSTONE-PROJECT/README.md

 - SQL
 - Powerbi Visualization
 ### Exploratory Data Analysis
+---
   1.Loading and initial exploration of Data
--Using Excel
+- Using Excel
--Opening and studying of Data:Loada,the data on Excel to insectthe rows,columns and data types.
+- Opening and studying of Data:Loada,the data on Excel to insectthe rows,columns and data types.
--Remove Duplicates:This is to remove dulpicates inthe data and clear them out.
+- Remove Duplicates:This is to remove dulpicates inthe data and clear them out.
--Summary Statistics:Analyse and summarise the data using AVERAGE,AVERAGEIF,SUM,SUMIF etc To calculate total revenue,sum total of sales and Average sales ;
+- Summary Statistics:Analyse and summarise the data using AVERAGE,AVERAGEIF,SUM,SUMIF etc To calculate total revenue,sum total of sales and Average sales ;
-.Using SQL
+- Using SQL
--Import DAta:Import your already cleaned data,remove the empty rows and load the clean data into SQL database 1.For Data Cleaning
+-  Import DAta:Import your already cleaned data,remove the empty rows and load the clean data into SQL database
+-  Inspect table structrue: Use DESCRIBE table_name;or SELECT*FROM[dbo].[CAPSTONE PROJECT] For sales
+- Basic Queries:
+  1. For Data Cleaning
+  2.
-  .Formatting of Data by making sure the dates amount and customers ID are consistently formatted.
+  .
+Formatting of Data by making sure the dates amount and customers ID are consistently formatted.

-  .Well desribed statistics and Aggregation
+  .
+Well desribed statistics and Aggregation

   2.Using Excel
-  .Calculating the sales column (Quantity*Unit Price)
+  .
+Calculating the sales column (Quantity*Unit Price) .

 - ]